Today I am showing you how to cut watermelon into cubes and spears, which is super handy in the summer.

 One the ring is cut all the way around, cut it through the center.

 Then lay one of the halves on your sturdy cutting board, with the cut side down.
 Start to peel away the watermelon rind with the knife, one section at a time.

 Keep rotating and cutting off the skin.
 No worries if you leave a little white from the rind.
 You can go back and remove that with your knife if you wish.

 After the peeling is all gone, flip it on its side and make several 1-inch slices.

 Then flip the stack of slices back on the flat surface.
 From there, begin making long slices in the opposite direction, forming a grid pattern.

 First, follow the steps in the above section to cut watermelon into spears.
 Then, turn the stack of watermelon 90 degrees and do the same thing.
 Just like a checkerboard!

 Pro tip: use your knife as a scoop to lift up the cubes into a serving bowl or an airtight container.
 This is a simple way to serve up your fresh cut watermelon.

 And that’s it!
-This particular watermelon yielded TWO of these large storage containers full of watermelon.
+This ripe juicy watermelon yielded TWO of these large storage containers full of watermelon.
 This best method works on larger watermelons too.

 While you are at it, why not try this in my watermelon feta salad?!

 Or just grab some out of the fridge, like we do, for an easy and cold slice of watermelon.

 I hope y’all enjoy! 🙏🏻 Happy summer!😘☀😎🙌🏻

 What knife to cut watermelon with?

 I recommend a large chef’s knife, well-sharpened and sturdy.
 I recently bought this Cangshan knife set, and I am obsessed (Amazon affiliate).
-But any good quality chef’s knife will work!
+But any good quality, sharp chef’s knife will work!